 The extracted material from the test drilling showed that an appropriate aquifer is located at a depth of about 10 to 30 m NAP (Normal Amsterdam Water Level).
 The aquifer consists of medium-fine to medium-coarse sand, and is sufficiently confined between clay/peat layers.
 The groundwater at the test drilling site is lightly brackish.
 Nevertheless, modelling with SEAWAT showed that the application of ASR-coastal would allow for the successful annual abstraction of the targeted volume of freshwater.

-On the basis of the results of this study, the concept design for the ASR system was developed (total of 8 ASR wells) and its hydrological impact on the surroundings calculated.
-The first ASR-coastal was installed with four separate well screens.
-It was put into operation for a short test cycle with the storage of high-quality irrigation water.
-The well was equipped with extensive online monitoring and a monitoring well at a distance of 10 m.
-During the test cycle the movement of the groundwater and changes in the water quality during its residence in the subsurface were monitored.
-The test cycle was then simulated in a model.
-This provides the basis for the definitive implementation of the full-scale ASR system in Nieuw Prinsenland.
+On the basis of the modelling results, the concept design for the ASR system was developed (total of eight ASR wells) and its hydrological impact on the surroundings calculated.
+The first ASR-coastal was then installed with four separate well screens, and high-quality irrigation water was stored and then recovered over a six-month test cycle.
+In the test cycle the movement of the groundwater and changes in the water quality during its residence in the subsurface were monitored.
+The test cycle and a complete wellfield were then simulated in a model.
+This showed that in the long term practically the entire annual volume of stored water will be recoverable.

 The results of this TKI project provided the basis for the design of the full-scale ASR system in Nieuw Prinsenland.
 TOM has decided to carry out all of its storage using this system.
 In the spring of 2017, three ASR wells were added to achieve a capacity of 100 m3/hour.
 After 2017, the capacity will again be increased to 200 m3/hour through the installation of another four wells.